nahandove/BattleshipGame/README.txt

 The grid is laid out with capital letter A - J as row and number 1 - 10 as columns.
 To deploy the ships, the players are asked to input their coordinates.
 The format consists of a capital number followed by the number, e.g. A1.
 The call for the start coordinates and the end coordinates are seperated by a space and the program parses the player response.
-The program parses the coordinate and inform the player if the coordinates are valid.
-Three error conditions are recognized and three different error messages are given, after which the player is given the opportunity to re-deploy the ship:
+The program then informs the player if the coordinates are valid.
+Three error conditions are recognized and three different error messages are possible, after which the player is given the opportunity to re-deploy the ship:

 1) The start and end coordinates are neither in the same row nor the same column.
 2) The coordinates do not fit the ship's length.